autf22it041/narranet-app.py/README.md

 # narranet-app.py
-narranet work copartner for the story writter , it used to create continuation and ending based on the user prompt
+narranet as work copartner for the story writter , it used to create continuation and ending based on the user prompt